SF-WDI-LABS/hash-map-lab/README.md

 - update the `put` method so that it will not store duplicate keys
 - implement a `set` method to change the value associated with a key

+### Closing Thoughts

+1. What is a hash map?

+1. What are the Big O time complexities of inserting something into a hash map, deleting something from it, and searching for something (or looking something up) by key?